JaredlL/hotel-room-booking/Readme.md

 ### Concurrency Handling

-The system handles concurrent booking requests using:
+The system handles concurrent booking requests using optimistic concurrency
+strategies:

 1. Database-level unique constraints (prevents duplicates)
 2. Resilience strategies with retry logic (handles race conditions)

+Pessimistic concurrency was considered, but given writes are expected to be rare when compared to reads, optimistic concurrency should provide better query performance.

 ### Further Work

+1. Add a DB managed Hotel.Id primary key
+   1. Add unique constraint to the name (possibly with case sensitivity, trim whitespace ect)
-1. Increase test coverage
+1. Increase test coverage including unit tests
 2. Add logging (some is already built in)
+   1. Consider structured logging
-3. Impove error response messages - utilise problem details
+3. Impove error response messages
+   1. Utilise problem details consistently
 4. Clarify requirements such as
    1. Should room names be unique within a Hotel
    2. Should room types have a defined size
+5. Consider authentication/authorization
+6. Handle transient PostgreSQL / network errors with appropriate level of retries
+7. Consider API versioning

 ## 📄 License